CoderDojo/htmlgamedev/penaltyshootout/002 Make the goalie dance/readme.md

 * Introduce JavaScript
 * Introduce JQuery
 * How to link JavaScript to your webpage
+* Make the game more Irish
 * Create the goal box
-* Move the goals and add turn them into ? posts
 * Show an action on load of page
 * Time to make the goalie dance
 * Introduce if logic